jonasoh/spiro/README.md

 ### Working with SPIRO

-To issue commands to SPIRO, and to download the images, you need an SSH client.
+To manage your images (and possibly diagnose problems), you need an SSH/SFTP client.
 Depending on your operating system and how comfortable you are with a computer, there are several choices.
 A few of them are listed below.

 **Windows**
 * [MobaXterm](https://mobaxterm.mobatek.net/) is a popular SSH client that also supports file transfer.
 Recommended for beginners.
+* [FileZilla](https://filezilla-project.org/) is also a popular SFTP client, but has been known to bundle malware with its installer.
 * [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) is a lightweight and popular SSH client.
 * [WinSCP](https://winscp.net/eng/index.php) can be used to transfer files from SPIRO using the SFTP protocol.